 SN 22.85.
 With Yamaka

 Venerable Sariputta was once staying in Jeta’s grove, Anathapindika’s park at Savatthi.
-At that time a mendicant named Yamaka had the following harmful belief: “As I understand the Buddha’s teaching, a mendicant who has no more defilements is annihilated and destroyed when their body falls apart and no longer exists after death.”
+At that time a mendicant named Yamaka had the following harmful belief: “As I understand the Buddha’s teaching, an undefiled mendicant gets annihilated and destroyed when his body falls apart, and after death he no longer exists.”

-Numerous mendicants heard that Venerable Yamaka had this harmful belief.
+Many mendicants heard about this.
 They went to Venerable Yamaka and exchanged greetings with him.
 After a polite greeting and exchange they sat down to a side.
-They then asked: “Venerable Yamaka, is it true that you have this harmful belief: ‘As I understand the Buddha’s teaching, a mendicant who has no more defilements is annihilated and destroyed when their body falls apart and no longer exists after death’?”
+They then asked: “Venerable Yamaka, is it true that you have this harmful belief: ‘As I understand the Buddha’s teaching, an undefiled mendicant gets annihilated and destroyed when his body falls apart, and after death he no longer exists’?”

 “Temporary, sir.”